Graham's law: Examples

-Therefore, hydrogen molecules effuse four times faster than those of oxygen.
+Therefore, hydrogen molecules effuse four times faster than oxygen molecules.

-Graham's law can also be used to find the approximate molecular weight of a gas if one gas is a known species, and if there is a specific ratio between the rates of two gases (such as in the previous example).
-The equation can be solved for the unknown molecular weight.
+Graham's law can also be used to approximately determine the molecular weight of a gas if one gas is a known species and there is a specific ratio between the rates of two gases (as in the previous example).
+The equation can be solved for the unknown molecular weight: